s-henao-castellanos/s-henao-castellanos/README.md

-* Physicist from U. Andes, Colombia.
+* Physicist and MSc on physics from U. Andes, Colombia,
-* Principal research (master's) on astronomy and astrophysics
+* Principal research on astronomy and astrophysics
 * Interests (unordered):
    * Programming languages,
    * Education,